Descartes, Bacon, and Self-Directed Learning

 Moreover, whenever I come to a new experiment of any subtlety (though it may be in my own opinion certain and approved), I nevertheless subjoin a clear account of the manner in which it was made, that men, knowing exactly how each point was made out, may see whether there be any error connected with it any may arouse themselves to devise proofs more trustworthy and exquisite, if such can be found.
 (26)

-It is Bacon’s wish that men may look to him as a rough blueprint and accept his method but will determine for themselves what is true or not.
+It is Bacon’s wish that people may look to him as a rough blueprint and accept his method but will determine for themselves what is true or not.
 The focus of Bacon’s method balances upon individuals willing to clear their minds and observe facts on their own.

 The way of Descartes is every bit as individualistic as Bacon’s.
 After doubting the value of his education, Descartes devises a set of four rules that believes will lead an individual to a rational train of thought.
 These rules boil down to doubting everything, dividing everything into its component parts, conducting one’s thoughts in an orderly manner, and carefully reviewing what one thinks and why (41).
 It is with these principles Descartes, “urge[s] good minds to try to go beyond this little contributing, each according to his inclination and capacity, to the experiments which must be made, and communicating also to the public everything they learned” (79).
 It is Descartes’ method, and not the man himself, that he wishes to be the leaping-off point of future learning.